amolloya/ASME-Journal-of-Mechanisms-and-Robotics/README.md

 | ANN  | 89.49%  | 83.58%  | 90.16%  | 88.65%  |
 | RF   | 98.47%  | 93.60%  | 92.42%  | 95.79%  |

+The goal of gait prediction is to be able to predict the gait trajectories for a given individual.
+In order to be able to do that, we first map the healthy individuals' gaits to their attributes.
+The input for our models are the age, height, weight, gender, thigh length, shank length, and eight other lower leg parameters and the output are their corresponding lower limb joint angle trajectories of hip, knee, and ankle over a gait cycle.
+Polynomial, Artificial Neural Network, and Lasso regression models are used to train the model for multivariate time series prediction of the joint angles.
+The standard Root Mean Square Error (RMSE) is used as the performance evaluation parameter for the regression models.
+Again, Leave one out and k-fold cross-validation methods is used to find out the performance of the regression models.

 The following table gives the Root Mean Square Error (RMSE) of the regression models with different cross-validations: